 CALL (800) 863-5312 TODAY TO SPEAK WITH ONE OF OUR NEW MEXICO PERSONAL INJURY LAWYERS

 Accidents involving 18-wheelers can lead to catastrophic injuries.
-These trucks are significantly larger than standard vehicles, which could lead to severe injury or even death.
 Due to their size and weight, 18-wheelers are subject to certain federal and state mandates.

 TRUCK ACCIDENT STATISTICS

 Accidents involving 18-wheelers may lead to catastrophic injuries and fatalities.
 Unfortunately, these types of accidents are not uncommon.

 The National Highway Traffic Safety Administration has published findings on motor vehicle fatalities in 2019.
 In total, there were 36,096 total fatalities in the United States in 2019.
 Of those deaths, 892 were occupants of a large truck.

 In 2018, there were 2,658 accidents involving heavy trucks in New Mexico.
 This number accounts for 5.7% of the total number of crashes in the state.
 Of the total accidents involving heavy trucks, there were a total of 60 fatalities.
 This number accounts for 15% of the total motor vehicle fatalities.

 If you or a loved one has been injured in a truck accident, you should contact an experienced 18-wheeler accident attorney as soon as possible.
 The attorneys at Zinda Law Group has the experience and knowledge necessary to help you in your truck accident case and are available to explain the 18-wheeler personal injury laws in New Mexico.
 We may be available to discuss your case, file your claim, and negotiate on your behalf to get you the compensation you deserve.

 CAUSES OF TRUCK ACCIDENTS